heythisisgordon/VSA-OGM/docs/refactoring/refactor6.md

         safety_margin: Minimum distance from occupied points for sampling
         occupied_disk_radius: Radius for occupied disk filter in entropy calculation
         empty_disk_radius: Radius for empty disk filter in entropy calculation
-        use_enhanced_mapper: Whether to use the enhanced mapper with Shannon entropy
         save_entropy_grids: Whether to save entropy grids
         save_stats: Whether to save processing statistics
         visualize: Whether to visualize results